FUCK THE ZEITGEIST Comedy. Music. Music. Comedy. They CAN work together. Let's make it happen.

 Masterful comedic performances from Brian Damage & Krysstal covering the current financial crisis, Jeffrey Lewis documenting the legend of The Fall, Doghorse discovering the erotic delights of Janette Krankie, John Shuttleworth with a heartfelt rendition of 'My Wife Died in 1970', and a message from me to Ringo Starr.

-A semi-Shand celebration with E-Jitz and Richard Thompson, Eskimo fun with Corky & The Pigs and a paean to that pain Peter Mandelson.
+A semi-Shand celebration with E-Jitz and Richard Thompson, Eskimo fun with Corky and The Juice Pigs and a paean to that pain Peter Mandelson.

 From Sweden, Scotland, France, Germany and England, The Social Services, Klaus Nomi, The Jellybottys and The Plagiarist.
 Now that's what I call world musical comedy.